Brody-Lab/findr/README.md

 <h1 align='center'>FINDR</h1>
 <h2 align='center'>Flow-field inference from neural data using deep recurrent networks</h2>

 Neurons work together in large groups to solve tasks — like deciding whether to buy a laptop or not based on online reviews.
-A central premise in neuroscience is that the brain's algorithm for doing such tasks can be succinctly represented as an equation describing how this group activity changes over time.
+A central premise in neuroscience is that the brain's algorithm for doing such tasks can be succinctly represented as a differential equation describing how this group activity changes over time.

-**FINDR** discovers what this equation is, using real brain activity data from animals doing specific tasks.
+**FINDR** discovers what this differential equation is, using real brain activity data from animals doing specific tasks.
 The method does this in two main steps:

 1) It separates the brain activity that is relevant to the task from activity that isn't.

-2) It learns the most likely equation that is consistent with the task-relevant brain activity.
+2) It learns the most likely differential equation that is consistent with the task-relevant brain activity.

 # Installation
 Run the commands below to install FINDR: